ElieKwizera/ElieKwizera/README.md

 > A software engineer with over 2 years of experience working with teams to design and develop secure and robust softwares.
-Proficient in software development using C#, Python and Javascript.
+Proficient in software development using C#,PHP, Python and Javascript.

 ## Please follow me on social media